|My Favourite Planet > English > People > |

 "...as they sang of numerous illicit divine deeds: "theft, adultery, and mutual deceit."

-When discussing the earliest mention of Homer in ancient literature, many modern authors cite a single mention in Pausanias in which an epic poem titled Thebais (Θηβαΐς) was attributed to Homer by Calaenus (Κελαινός, Kelainos).
+When discussing the earliest mention of Homer in ancient literature, many modern authors cite a single mention in Pausanias in which an epic poem titled Thebais (Θηβαΐς), about the legendary war between Argos and Thebes, was attributed to Homer by Calaenus (Κελαινός, Kelainos).
 Pausanias gives us no further information about this person, who appears to be otherwise unknown.

 "And this is the war which is celebrated in verse.
 Calaenus, making mention of these verses, says that they were composed by Homer; and many celebrated persons are of the same opinion.
 Indeed, I consider these verses as next in excellence to the Iliad and Odyssey.
 And thus much concerning the war, which the Argives and Thebans waged for the sake of the sons of Oedipus."